Florence, Oregon: Economy

 The former mainstays of Florence's economy were logging, commercial fishing, and agriculture, but today tourism is increasingly significant.
 Some local businesses include Sand Master Park, Mo's Restaurants and Three Rivers Casino Resort, which is run by the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians.
 The Port of Siuslaw promotes commercial fishing, shipping and tourism.
 About one-third of Florence's population consists of retirees.

 Arts and culture

 Annual cultural events

-Florence has hosted the Rhododendron Festival annually since 1908.
+Florence has held an annual Rhododendron festival, flower and garden show since 1908.

+Florence has also hosted The Power of Florence, an annual volunteer event, since 2013.
+According to the group's Facebook page, the event is a "proclaimed city-wide day dedicated to volunteering and giving back".

 Museums and other points of interest

 The Siuslaw Pioneer Museum is located in a historic 1905 schoolhouse.

 Old Town Florence is located on the Siuslaw riverfront.
 The Port of Siuslaw marina is to the east, and the Art Deco 1936 Siuslaw River Bridge is to the west.
 The boardwalk promenade was built along the marina to improve the area.
 Many businesses are on US101 itself, which runs through the town, north to south.

 North of Florence on U.S. Route 101 are the Sea Lion Caves, a tourist attraction that features a sea cave that is the year-round home of a population of Steller sea lions.